Anopey/Force-Movement-System-GGJ2020/README.md

  The game has a custom player controller integrated with the aforementioned physics system to allow for fluid, force-based movement.
 This creates the feel of really swimming in a bloodstream.

-### Game Logic:
+### Additional Game Logic:

- The game logic includes: Enemy movement, walls, victory conditions, viruses keystroke challenges, docking the ship, scene management, collision detection (Unity), HP, etc.
+ The game logic includes: Enemy movement, enemy collider adjustment depending on animation, walls & bounciness, victory conditions, virus keystroke challenges, docking the ship, scene management, collision detection (Unity), HP, player distance from submarine after getting out, input, etc.

 # Credits